 Name That Swimming Stroke Quiz!
 Olympic gold medalist swimmer Sheila Taormina reveals the fastest way to swim in her bestselling book Swim Speed Secrets.
 While examining underwater photos of the world’s fastest swimmers, including Olympians Peter Vanderkaay, Allison Schmitt, Mark Spitz, and Aaron Peirsol, Sheila shows that the arm positioning is identical for freestyle, backstroke, butterfly, and breaststroke.
 Can you spot any differences?
 Take Sheila’s Stroke Quiz to see if you’re right!

 Swim Speed Tubing Workout: A Swim Speed reader asked Sheila Taormina for a swim tubing workout he could do in a hotel room during work travel.
 You’ll need a set of swim tubing, which is a smart purchase since Sheila describes tubing as the swimmer’s secret weapon, before you try this tubing-only workout in your living room, no swimsuit required!
 Then consider the Swim Speed Workouts 8-week swimming speed program, which will develop the world’s fastest swimming technique in you.
-Try the first two weeks of Swim Speed Workouts here.
+Try the first week of Swim Speed Workouts here.

 Cycling Workouts You Can Do While Watching TV